muxinc/elements/packages/mux-player/UPGRADING_V1_to_V2.md

 ></mux-player>
 ```

 This is no longer required as the stream type will be automatically derived by the player.
-You can remove this property after upgrading.
+You can remove this property after upgrading when using the new theme.

+If you choose to continue using the old theme, or switch to a theme that by default shows controls that differ on page load depending on the stream type, you may want to continue providing the stream type property.
+This would avoid a possible scenario where one set of controls is shown before quickly switching to a different set of controls after the stream type has been figured out.

 ## Upgrading to Mux Player V2 while keeping the old theme